mangodevio/RSVP/README.md

 1. **Initial View**: Two buttons - "I'll be there" and "Not Sure Yet"
 2. **Confirmed RSVP Form**: Standard form for confirmed guests
 3. **Calendar Reminder View**: Options to add a reminder to calendar
-4. **Success View**: Confirmation message and transition to wedding details
+4. **Success View**: Confirmation message and transition to Walima details
 5. **Error View**: Error message with retry option

 #### Form Fields: